-Since getting back in the water a couple years ago rarely have I done a practice without strapping on the swim snorkel for a set or two.
+Since getting back in the water a couple of years ago rarely have I done a practice without strapping on the swim snorkel for a set or two.

-After all, with it you can…
+After all, with it, you can…

 - Do streamlined kicking.
 Hard to do this without a snorkel without breaking streamline and having your hips sink straight to the bottom of the pool.

 - Improved hand entry.
-The result of those years of one-sided breathing left me with a left arm catch that dropped—a lot.
+The result of those years of one-sided breathing left me with a left-arm catch that dropped—a lot.
 Using a snorkel while doing long bouts of freestyle (especially in a long course pool) helped me correct this, restoring balance to what had become a galloping stroke.

 (On a side-note, throw it in the dishwasher once a week to keep it nice and clean.
-The mouthpiece will get moldy hanging out in that mesh bag of yours after a while.
+The mouthpiece will get moldy hanging out in that mesh swim bag of yours after a while.
 You are breathing through it, after all.)

-3. TYR Socket Rocket goggles.
+4. TYR Socket Rocket Swim Goggles

-But after years and years of swimming wanna know my favorite?
+But after years and years of swimming, wanna know my favorite?